creativescala/creative-scala/src/raw/sequences/lists.md

 ### The Recursive Structure of Lists

 You'll recall when we introduced structural recursion over the natural numbers we said we could transform their recursive structure into any other recursive structure.
-We demonstrated this for concentric circles are a variety of other patterns.
+We demonstrated this for concentric circles and a variety of other patterns.

-Lists have a recursive structure, and one that is very similar to the struucture of the natural numbers.
+Lists have a recursive structure, and one that is very similar to the structure of the natural numbers.
 A `List` is

 - the empty list `Nil`; or
 - a pair of an element `a` and a `List`, written `a :: tail`, where `tail` is the rest of the list.